 Autumn also proves to be a popular time to sell a house, as buyers are back from their summer holidays and will want to move in before Christmas.
 Whenever you decide to sell your house, ensure plenty of time.
 You’ll want to list your home as early as possible, because there can be as much as 3 to 6 months between starting the selling process and actually moving from your home.
 So listing your property during winter is a great idea if you’re looking for a spring sale.

 Enquiries for properties and web visits to property portals always reach an annual high around the Christmas period – people are off work, reflecting on a year passed and a year ahead – and so that interest becomes a reality into January and February."Mike Shrubsall, Managing Director, Martin & Co

 Regarding the time of year, off peak times such as the spring or after the summer holidays can usually get you cheaper removals services.

 Weekend moves usually command higher rates from removal companies, so if it is possible, try to move during the week if you can get time off work.

 No matter when you decide to move, it is going to take a lot of planning.
-Follow our simple timeline and tick off each task to stay on track and move house on time.
+Remember to follow our moving house checklist and tick off each task to stay on track during your house move.